 Within this secure and caring program, girls can learn principles, and discover a new faith and purpose in God.
 This is the only proven method for teens to eradicate the selfishness and self-centeredness that leads to the majority of their unhealthy patterns, from addiction to other behavioral disorders.
 Within a positive structure, and immersed in helpful influences, students gain a new, healthy peer group that can hold them accountable and support them in their new, principled way of living.

 KCGA can help your daughter by providing treatment, academic rehabilitation, and an applicable program of teaching Christian principles.
 Our staff is well skilled and dedicated, caring honestly about the rehabilitation of each and every girl.

-Although not located in Zion, Illinois, Kansas City Girls Academy is a residential boarding school for troubled kids that can aid your teenage daughter.
+Although not located in Zion, Illinois, Kansas City Girls Academy is a Christian boarding school for troubled girls that can aid your teenage daughter.

 Troubled teens usually need more support than is available within their own household.
 A caring and supportive family are, unfortunately, not always enough to change the dangerous behaviors of such a child.
 This program offers hope, however, and teaches an actual solution that can transform your daughter into a healthy, productive child, returning them to you a different young person.

-More about residential treatment centers for girls in Zion, Illinois:
+More about boarding schools for girls in Zion, Illinois:

 Zion is a city in Lake County, Illinois, United States.
 The population was 22,866 at the 2000 census, and estimated at 24,303 as of 2005.
 The city was founded in July 1901 by John Alexander Dowie.
 He also started the Zion Tabernacle of the Christian Catholic Apostolic Church, which was the only church in town.
 It was built in the early 1900s and burned down in 1937.

-Excerpt about residential treatment center for girls in Zion, Illinois, used with permission from Wikipedia.
+Excerpt about special boarding schools for troubled girls in Zion, Illinois, used with permission from Wikipedia.